evo-lua/evo-lua.github.io/docs/references/api/libraries/gpu.md

 :::note

-You only need to do this once (globally) if you want to render to a single window, which is the most common use case.
+You only need to do this once (globally) if you want to use one GPU to render to a single window, which is the most common  case.

 :::